senthilsweb/zypress/content/blog/2021-10-31-local-dns-in-mac-for-local-kubernetes-ingress.md

 This blog post will play as foundation for my upcoming kubernetes articles.
 Follow the below steps to setup your local Domain Name Service.

-1. create a new ip
+1. create a new ip e.g. `10.0.0.1`
 ```
 sudo ifconfig lo0 10.0.0.1 alias
 ```

-2. Forward the new ip address with port 80 `10.0.0.1:80` to your local `api` or `web` running in different ports, in this example my api running in port `:3000`
+2. Forward the new ip address with port 80 `10.0.0.1:80` to your local `api` or `web` running in different ports, in this example my api is running in port `:3000`

 ```
 echo "rdr pass on lo0 inet proto tcp from any to 10.0.0.1 port 80 -> 127.0.0.1 port 3000" | sudo pfctl -ef -